markfinger/django-node/docs/node_server.md

 server.test()
 ```

-If you wish to change the behaviour of the server singleton, you can redefine the
+If you wish to change the behaviour of the server singleton, you can change the
-`DJANGO_NODE['SERVER']` setting to point to your server class.
+`DJANGO_NODE['SERVER']` setting to a dotstring pointing to your server class, which
+will be imported at runtime.